paulywog13/D3-Challenge/README.md

 Languages used: JavaScript, CSS, HTML

-The app.js file contains the first part of the challenge
+The app.js file contains the first part of the challenge comparing each states poverty percentage data to it's obesity percentage.
+Along with the state abbreviation for each data point, I included a mouseover and click function for each data point.
+The click function displays the state's toolTip data for each point on the chart.

 My main takeaway from this challenge is that using JavaScript and Plotly graphs are great tools for processing and presenting data in so that it can be displayed in a easy to read and understand format.
 I enjoyed learning and working with a variety of Plotly graphing and chart styles and it helped me to understand how and why different graphs would be used for different sets of data.